DISPATCHES FROM EXOTIC LANDS

 Leopard

 Leopards are known to be elusive.
 They are secretive, incredibly stealthy and perfectly camouflaged when lying along the branch of a tree high up in the canopy, often not moving until night falls.
-The Serengeti has around 1000 leopards and their elegance and beauty makes them a favourite for most safari goers.
+The Serengeti has around 1000 leopards and their elegance and beauty make them a favourite for most safari-goers.
 The fact that they are challenging to see makes a sighting all the more rewarding.

 Cheetah